 Still interested?
 Yeah?
 That’s awesome!

-The good news is that you don’t have to have a college degree to make money as a proofreader.
+The good news is that you don’t have to have a college degree or proofreader certification to make money as a proofreader.
 Having a degree related to writing can be helpful, but it’s not always necessary.

 Caitlin Pyle, the mastermind behind ProofreadAnywhere.com recommends having these skills if you want to be a successful freelance proofreader: